 The character of this population is to build huts on the foliage of large trees at heights of 10-25 meters above the ground to protect themselves from enemies and the dangers of the jungle.

 As the Asmat people, the Korowai follow a rudimentary way of life and primordial lifestyle in the jungle of Papua, leading a traditional life in families or clans, and living in tree houses, with a diet based on sago and almost no material objects, other than what the forest offers.

 The visit of the Asmat / Korowai regions involves a demanding journey, due to the total lack of structures, the hostility of the environment, the effort.
 It is not a journey suitable for everyone, it requires a spirit of adaptation and the determination to go and discover this isolated world lost in time.
-Cruising Indonesia organises tailor-made expeditions in Asmat and Korowoi territories year around.
-Please contact us for further information or arrange your customised expedition.
+Cruising Indonesia organises expeditions in Asmat and Korowoi territories.
+Please contact us for further information.

 - Credits and acknowledgments:

 - All the photos on this web page, with the exception of the cover photo, are authorship of Gianluca Afflitti, award-winning photographer by National Geographic